It’s pumpkin season, and these fluffy Pumpkin Muffins with a Streusel Topping and Cream Cheese Icing are delectable!

 - Preheat oven to 350 degrees and line your muffin tin with liners.

-- In a large bowl combine your pumpkin, oil, vanilla, milk, and flax egg (or one egg).
+- In a large bowl combine your pumpkin, oil, vanilla, sugar, milk, and egg.

 - Mix and set aside.